 Do your homework.

-In this series, we share practical examples of aligning your L&D programs with your organization's evolving goals—including several industry-specific scenarios and how L&D program alignment applies in each example.
+In this business goal alignment series, we share practical examples of aligning your L&D programs with your organization's evolving goals—including several industry-specific scenarios and how L&D program alignment applies in each example.
 From there, we explore the world of office politics to gain support and buy-in for creating learning programs that complement business priorities and objectives.

 - Aligning L&D with Business Goals: Financial Services